My Neck Hurts! What Are the Best Pillows for Neck Pain?

 November 27, 2012 • By

-For thousands of years, people have used night pillows for head support while sleeping.
+For thousands of years, people have used pillows for head support while sleeping.
 Some of the earliest pillows were made out of completely solid materials like porcelain, wood or stone.
 Softer materials certainly existed, so why where these pillows so hard?
-While the thought of a solid pillow may sound uncomfortable to you, you may be surprised to discover that a rock-hard pillow is more comfortable than no pillow at all.
+While the thought of a solid pillow may sound uncomfortable, you may be surprised to discover that a rock-hard pillow is more comfortable than no pillow at all.

 Have you ever tried to sleep without a pillow?
 Most people find this incredibly uncomfortable.
 In fact, sleeping without a pillow on a nice bed can be more uncomfortable than sleeping on a hard floor with the proper pillow.
 The difference is proper support of your neck and head.